anrydas/DasWeather/README.md

 ### 📜 Forecast Window<a id='ForecastWin'/>
 ![Screenshot](images/ForecastWindow.png) ![Screenshot](images/ForecastWindow_L.png)
 - Any forecast chart could be saved as PNG, JPEG, GIF or BMP file.
-- Chart's tabs may be dragged, tabs order will be saved (and restored) if Forecast window have been closet by pressing **Close** button
+- Chart's tabs may be dragged, tabs order will be saved and restored next time window appears
 ### 📜 Location Window<a id='LocationWin'/>
 ![Screenshot](images/LocationWindow.png)
 - Gives possibility to find location to show weather/forecast in.